-If your original adapters go wrong and you are looking for replacement, we advise you to find options from credible security camera suppliers or collective consumer website like Amazon.
+If your original adapters go wrong and you are looking for a replacement, we advise you to find options from credible security camera suppliers or collective consumer website like Amazon.

-You have to care not only about price of CCTV camera power supply, mostly affordable, but also reviews of those high-ranking power adapters given by previous buyers.
+You have to care not only about the price of CCTV camera power supply, mostly affordable, but also reviews of those high-ranking power adapters given by previous buyers.

 If you have bought poor quality 12V security camera power adapters, you may feel disappointed for potential dangers of fire hazard, melting and damaging the video image.